 Ways to save on tech and appliances

-- Find out what your halls or private accommodation already has – do you really need to buy a microwave or kettle?
+- find out what your halls or private accommodation already has

 Don’t forget your NUS Extra card.
 Many retailers offer 10% discounts on everything from clothes and books to food and cinema tickets with a valid NUS card.